Abraham Said of His Wife: She is My Sister

 This is the last test where Abram totally failed.
 First, he stayed in Haran when he should have gone to the Promised Land (11:31b).
 Secondly, he left the land of Canaan and went to Egypt.
 Thirdly, Abram listened to his wife instead of waiting on the LORD, which resulted in the birth of Ishmael and untold problems (16:1-16).
 And fourthly, here, his lapse of faith continued as he refused to trust ADONAI for his and his wife’s safekeeping when he lied again to Abimelech (20:1-18).

 Hundreds of times in Scripture we are told not to be afraid.
 But how can we help it?
 If someone we love is in danger, if awful possibilities constantly present themselves, what are we to do?
-The king David gives the answer: When I am afraid, I will trust in You (Psalm 56:3).
+Then King David gives the answer: When I am afraid, I will trust in You (Psalm 56:3).
 He brings the two conflicting powers, emotion and will, into a single verse.
 He’s a realist.
 He does not deny the feeling, but he doesn’t let that govern his life either, or drain the energy God gives for his work.
 He feels one thing and does another.
 He applies the antidote.
 I think the best way to do that is simply to offer up to the Lord each fear as it comes, and pray for grace to go on peacefully doing the work He has given us to do.333

 At that time, Abimelech King of Gerar, ruled the land of the Philistines, who were the descendents of Ham (10:14).
 The word Abimelech was not a proper name, it is merely a title of the King of Gerar.
 Just like the term pharaoh was not a proper name, but the title of the king of Egypt.
-When Abraham entered the land, he knew little about the people who live there, but it didn’t take to long for him to realize they were an ungodly lot.
+When Abraham entered the land, he knew little about the people who live there, but it didn’t take too long for him to realize they were an ungodly lot.
 The old fears he had experienced in Egypt suddenly returned.
-Once again, they agreed that Sarah would be pass off as his sister, rather than his wife, for the same reason as before.
+Once again, they agreed that Sarah would be passed off as his sister, rather than his wife, for the same reason as before.

 Sarah was ninety years old and it is surprising that in her old age she was still so attractive that kings desired her.
 Or possibly Abimelech viewed her as of political value, since Abraham was a powerful and rich chieftain.
 The king already had a harem and, as was the custom in those days, kings had a right to take any woman they might choose into their harems, whether for sexual or political motives.334 But for whatever reason, he sent for Sarah and took her (20:2).
 By repeating this sin, Avraham, once again, endangered the birth of Isaac.
 But God was not caught off guard.
 He never is.